Long Term Care Trust Act - Worth The Cost?

 Washington state's Long Term Care Trust Act is a first-of-its-kind publicly-funded program to reimburse eligible long-term services and supports (LTSS).
 The program will be funded by a payroll tax collected by employers on behalf of every adult W-2 employee.
 The rate will begin at 0.58% (fifty-eight hundredths of one percent) on "all wages," and not capped.
 The rate of 0.58% may be upwardly adjusted beginning January 1st, 2024.

 Self-employed individuals, including sole proprietors and independent contractors, can "opt-in" any time after January 1st, 2022 by filing notice with Washington state.
 Unlike W-2 employees, whose participation is mandatory, individuals who have voluntarily elected coverage may both withdraw from the Trust Act program, or be terminated from it in the future.
+Important Update: HB 1323, if passed, would modify the preceding rules.

 In either case, there is a one-time period during which Washington state will accept applications for lifetime exemption from the program-- and the payroll tax.
 More on that later.